nevrome/mobest/docs/basic.md

 Spelled out this means, each row of the `mobest_locateoverview` table stores the calculated interpolated mean, error and similarity probability (`field_mean`, `field_sd`, `probability`) for one permutation of the input point positions in independent and depedendent variable space (`independent_table_id` and `dependent_setting_id`), one dependent variable `dependent_var_id`, one iteration of the kernel settings (`kernel_setting_id`: `dsx`, `dsy`, `dt`, `g`), one prediction grid point emerging as a combination of spatial grid and search timeslice (`pred_grid_id`: `field_id`, `field_geo_id`, `field_x`, `field_y`, `field_z`, `search_time`) and finally one search sample (`search_id`, `search_x`, `search_y`, `search_z`, `search_measured`).

- Here is a list of the variables returned in `mobest_observations`.
+Here is a list of the variables returned in `mobest_observations` for each of these result iterations.

 |Column               |Description |
 |:--------------------|:-----------|